stef/libsphinx/README.md

 libsphinx comes with very simple binaries implementing the sphinx protocol, so you can build your own password storage even from shell scripts.
-There are no such binaries provided for the PKI-free PAKE nor the OPAQUE protocols.
 Each step in the SPHINX protocol is handled by one binary:

 ### step 1 - challenge
 The following creates a challenge for a device: